symonk/pytest-infrastructure/README.md

 [![Find_Me Slack](https://img.shields.io/badge/Find_Me-Slack-brightgreen.svg)](https://testersio.slack.com)

 ## What is pytest-infrastructure? :flags:
-Pytest-infrastructure is a plugin for pytest that given a python module containing a list of adhering validate functions will ensure the stack under test or runtime environment is as you expect before wasting time running test(s).
+Pytest-infrastructure is a plugin for pytest that given a python module containing a list of adhering @infrastructure decorated functions will ensure the stack under test or runtime environment is as you expect before wasting time running test(s).
 How it works is outlined below

-**pytest-infrastructure Goals:**
- - Quickly validate a test environment or general runtime environment against X functions
- - Create an easy way for user-defined functions to be loaded and evaluated at runtime
- - When failure(s) occur provide powerful means of configuration and sensible error messages
- - Work natively with xdist enabled (as that is very common)
+**pytest-infrastructure; How it works:**
+    ```
+    write your own python module containing functions decorated by the @infrastructure decorator
+    pass the path to your file to pytest via --infrastructure-file=~./path/of/file.py
+    pytest-infrastructure will do the rest, ensuring the runtime environment is adaquate to carry out the test run
+    if it is not, pytest-infrastructure aims to be clean and concise in telling you why it failed
+    @infrastructure is fully loaded with capabilities; supports parallelism and supports xdist

+---

 #### Important Notes:
- - pytest-infrastructure does **not!** support python version(s) earlier than 3.7 officially
+ - pytest-infrastructure does **not!** support python version(s) earlier than 3 officially
  - pytest-infrastructure is open to pull requests that bring in backwards compatability but it is not a priority now

- ---

- ### How It Works:
-  - Create your @infrastructure decorated functions in your own custom module.py
-  - Pass the file path to your module through --validation-file=path
-  - pytest-infrastructure will automatically scan and execute your functions before running any tests

 ---